Care for the Sick

 The world's largest Catholic family fraternal service organization with 1.7 million members.
 It provides members and their families with volunteer opportunities in service to the Catholic Church, its communities, families and young people.

 Interested men, contact the Grand Knight Dr. Richard Malena at: firstname.lastname@example.org

 Legion of Mary

 This group, dedicated to our Blessed Mother, meets Wednesdays at 3:00pm in the Senior Lounge.
 Both men and women are welcome to attend.
-The works of the Legion include home visitations, rest home and care center visitations, Pilgrim Virgin visits and Enthronements to the Sacred Heart of Jesus.
+The works of the Legion include home visitation, rest home and care center visitations, Pilgrim Virgin and Enthronments to the Sacred Heart of Jesus.

 For more information, please call Rosemary at 602-690-7702.

 Pilgrim Virgin Home Visitation Program